ccao-data/data-architecture/dbt/models/pinval/columns.md

 - `NULL`: The PIN is eligible for a PINVAL report.
 This should only ever be the case when `is_report_eligible` is `TRUE`, and our data integrity tests check to make sure this is true
 {% enddocs %}

-## run_id

-{% docs column_pinval_run_id %}
-Run ID for the model run associated with this card and its values.

-In the case of a parcel that is ineligible for a PINVAL report, the presence of a value for this column might seem confusing because that parcel wasn't actually valued in the model run.
-However, since this table requires a row for every parcel in every eligible model run in order to compute parcel eligibility in the `is_report_eligible` and `reason_report_ineligible` columns, we add parcels to model runs that considered them ineligible.
-As a result, every model run in this table should have a row for every parcel in its data year, regardless of whether that parcel was actually part of the model run.
-{% enddocs %}